Global Affiliate Program

-The Global Ambassador Program is an opportunity for SWE members outside of the United States to serve in leadership positions to advance SWE's mission.
-Global Ambassadors promote the SWE brand, grow the SWE community in their city, and are able to speak knowledgeably on SWE products and services.
-In addition to their role as a SWE representative, Global Ambassadors create a Personal Leadership Development Plan and have the opportunity to complete one of the SWE Leadership Competency eLearning Modules.
+The Global Ambassador Program is an opportunity for SWE members outside of the USA to serve in leadership positions to advance SWE's mission.
+Global Ambassadors promote the SWE brand, grow the SWE community in their region and contribute their diverse global perspectives to SWE's global strategy.

-SWE Global Ambassadors serve from July 1 to June 30.
-They are provided training and tools at the beginning of their term to prepare them for success in this volunteer role.
+SWE Global Ambassadors serve for one year from 1 July to 30 June.
+They are provided training and tools to prepare them for success in this volunteer leadership role.
 Global Ambassadors must reapply each year to ensure they remain up-to-date on SWE activities and pledge their continued commitment.
-Applications for the Global Ambassador program are accepted annually from June 1 to June 30.
-For a copy of the application, please contact firstname.lastname@example.org

-If you don’t have time to commit an entire year to serve as a Global Ambassador, but you still want to get involved, email email@example.com to learn about other opportunities.
+If you are not ready to commit an entire year to serve as a Global Ambassador, but you still want to get involved, email email@example.com to learn about other opportunities.